Divorce Alimony in Texas

 • Is the custodian of a child.
 The physical and mental disability of this child evokes the need of personal supervision and considerable care.
 The overall scenario demands that this spouse should not be employed outside the residence

-• Has incapacitating mental or physical disability due to which cannot be suitably employed and hence cannot support self
+• Has incapacitating mental or physical disability due to which he/she cannot be suitably employed and hence cannot support self

-When a spouse has been involved in a crime that may be labeled as family violence for reasons of Protective Order
+When a spouse has been involved in a crime that may be labeled as family violence for reasons of Protective Order.

 The partner, who would become a payer of spousal maintenance, was convicted of or got delayed arbitration for a criminal offense that is a part of family violence.
 Such an offense took place